-Minter Dial is an international professional speaker, author & consultant on Leadership, Branding and Digital Strategy.
-After a successful international career at L’Oréal, Minter Dial returned to his entrepreneurial roots and has spent the last ten years helping senior management teams and Boards to adapt to the new exigencies of the digitally enhanced marketplace.
+Minter Dial is an international professional speaker, author & consultant on Leadership, Branding and Transformation.
+After a successful international career at L’Oréal, Minter Dial returned to his entrepreneurial roots and has spent the last twelve years helping senior management teams and Boards to adapt to the new exigencies of the digitally enhanced marketplace.
 He has worked with world-class organisations to help activate their brand strategies, and figure out how best to integrate new technologies, digital tools, devices and platforms.
 Above all, Minter works to catalyse a change in mindset and dial up transformation.
 Minter received his BA in Trilingual Literature from Yale University (1987) and gained his MBA at INSEAD, Fontainebleau (1993).
-His newest book Heartificial Empathy, Putting Heart into Business and Artificial Intelligence, bowed in December 2018 and won the Book Excellence Award 2019 as well as being shortlisted for the Business Book Awards 2019.
-It's available in Audiobook, Kindle and Paperback.
-He is also co-author of Futureproof (Pearson, Sep 2017) and sole author of The Last Ring Home (Myndset Press, Nov 2016), a book and documentary film, both of which have won awards and critical acclaim.
-Minter has a new book on leadership, You Lead, published by Kogan Page, that comes out January 2021.
+He's author of Heartificial Empathy, Putting Heart into Business and Artificial Intelligence (2019); co-author of Futureproof, How To Get Your Business Ready For The Next Disruption (Pearson 2017); The Last Ring Home (Myndset Press 2016), a book and documentary film, both of which have won awards and critical acclaim.
+Minter's last book, You Lead, How being yourself makes you a better leader, published by Kogan Page, won the Business Book Award 2022 in the category of Leadership.
+His current work is around fostering more meaningful conversation, with his featured publication on Substack: Dialogos, Fostering More Meaningful Conversations.
+It's easy to inquire about booking Minter Dial here.
 View all posts by Minter Dial